Gifts (novel): Coming of age

 In describing the premise of the novel, Le Guin stated "the hero of the book, the protagonist, he has a different gift, it isn’t magic at all, in fact, it’s another kind of talent.
 And his problem is to realize that he doesn’t have the kind he’s supposed to have, he has this other one.
 Which is a problem, actually, a lot of young people face: What is my gift?"
 Reviewers have described Orrec's search for his own identity, in contrast to the identity that has been thrust upon him, as one of the major themes of the novel.
-This theme is related to the other major theme of the novel, that of power and responsibility.
+Orrec's growth is related to the novel's other major theme of power and responsibility.
 As he comes to terms with his identity, Orrec questions whether he is betraying his power by refusing to try to use it.
 Gry, too, is unwilling to use her gift to call animals to be hunted, and wonders whether "all the gifts are backward....
 They could have been healing, to begin with."
 The novel ends with the two protagonists realizing that they are unwilling to remain in the cycle of violence and retribution in the Uplands, and leaving to keep their integrity; but they are also running toward a place where they can use their gifts as they please, rather than simply running away.
 A part of Orrec and Gry's process of growing up is to see beyond the binary choices they are presented with by society.
 Orrec is faced with a choice of whether to use his power, or to be blindfolded; Gry has to use her power to hunt, or not.
 Gry realizes that all of the upland powers can be used in two ways: for control and dominion, or for healing and nurturing.
 This recognition allows them to take a third choice, and leave.
 This wrestling with choice has been compared to the choices the characters are forced to make in Le Guin's novella The Ones Who Walk Away from Omelas.